Do you want to run A/B split tests on your WordPress site to improve conversions?

 How to Do A/B Split Testing in WordPress

-First, you should know that Google Optimize will sunset on September 30, 2023.
+First, you should know that Google Optimize sunset on September 30, 2023.
 Google announced that it would be investing in A/B testing in Google Analytics 4, which is the latest version of the famous analytics platform.

 That said, we will show an alternate way of A/B testing in WordPress using Thrive Optimize.
 It is a great Google Optimize alternative, as it is easier to use and helps conduct experiments in WordPress.